Generalized Type II Fusion of Cluster States: The Entanglement of Fusion

 \section{The Entanglement of Fusion}

-In this section we define the entanglement entropy of type II fusion.
+In this section we compute (and define how because there are a some different ways to do so) the entanglement entropy of type-II fusion, which we will refer to as the "entanglement entropy of the fusion link" further on.
 We pose a question about the relationship between the value of the entanglement entropy of the fusion, and its success probability.
 We prove certain theorems: Given a unitary transformation $U$, what are all the possible final states and their entanglement entropies, and for each state, what is the probability to obtain it.